Social Media and the Practice of Law:

 Small Law Firm: $99 for Members

-Members who are Recent Law Graduates, Newly Admitted Lawyers (2016-2018), In-House/Corporate Counsel, Judges (and their staff), or attorneys that practice within the Government, Academic or Not-for-Profit sectors attend this program for free.
+Members who are Recent Law Graduates, Newly Admitted Lawyers (admitted for the first time in any state or country 2017-2019), Judges, or attorneys that practice within the Government, Academic or Not-for-Profit sectors attend this program for free.

-(This program provides transitional/non-transitional credit to all attorneys)
+This live program provides transitional/non-transitional credit to all attorneys

 In keeping with the times, lawyers are turning to social media sites to enhance their professional presence.
 These on-line activities have ethical implications.
 During this program, panelists will discuss both the “how to” and ethical implications of using social media in your legal practice.